 Our parade will commence at 2pm.
 Leaving from the corner of Church Street and marching south along the service road parallel to the Princes Highway to arrive at the Panmure Memorial at 2:10pm.
 It will feature two mounted soldiers and one foot soldier each wearing uniforms from the First World War and representing Australia, New Zealand, and England.
 The foot soldier will be pushing a bicycle that will be ridden around the battlefields of the First World War as a fund raiser during 2017 by David McGinness from the Warrnambool RSL.
 David will be one of the mounted soldiers.

-At 2.15pm the service will commence and will include the presentation of an Australian flag.
+The service will commence shortly after 2 pm and will include the presentation of an Australian flag.
 This particular flag was flown over the Canberra War Memorial and presented there in February to members of the Panmure Action Group by Australian Minister for Veterans Affairs Dan Tehan in the company of the NZ High Commissioner Chris Seed.
 This flag will be presented to the Padre of the Mt Wellington Panmure RSA, Major Colin Burgess, as a gift from the people of Panmure Victoria to the RSA of Panmure New Zealand.

 The New Zealand connection will be evident in our ceremony more than usual this year as we seek to reinforce that Anzac Day is about two countries fighting a common cause together.
 The national anthem of New Zealand will be sung in native Māori by students of Brauer College Warrnambool.
 The united choirs of Cudgee and Panmure Primary Schools will sing the Australian anthem.
 A senior Brauer student will also read a short piece commemorating the Anzac spirit.
 Major Burgess will read and lead the prayers and speak about the connections being forged this day.
 The flag will be formally presented to him.